Pet food subscription vs store formula

 Formula: P / M + F / M

-That simplified form is useful because it makes the cost structure easy to see.
-One part of the cost comes from the food itself, and the other part comes from shipping spread across the meals in the box.
-If shipping is high and each delivery contains only a small number of meals, the shipping share of each meal can become surprisingly large.
+That simplified form is useful because it makes the pet food pricing structure easy to see.
+One part of each meal cost comes from the food itself, and the other part comes from shipping spread across the meals in the box.
+When shipping is high and each delivery contains only a few meals, the shipping share of each serving can become surprisingly large.

 The monthly subscription cost is: